Prussian Gens d'Armes

 Musicians wore the same uniform as the privates with the following exceptions:

-- black tricorne bordered with red feathers and one black within white pompom in each lateral corne
+- black tricorne bordered with light red feathers and one black within white pompom in each lateral corne

 - a lace specific to the musicians bordering the collar (narrow lace), cuffs (wide lace), coat edges (wide lace) and decorating the shoulders and sleeves (narrow lace)